nelsonleone/nelsonleone/README.md

  - *Am A Web Developer....Who is improving in more knowledge towards the Frontend Path*
  - *🏫 Am a CS student Of Federal University Of Technology(FUTO)*
- - *🌱 I’m currently learning a fullstack framework.*
+ - *🌱 I’m currently learning a Server-Side Programming.*
  - ***📫 How to reach me ...(EMAIL: onelsonuchechukwu@gmail.com )***
  - *I love communicating with people of same interest.*